-The ESPP enables eligible employees to purchase NCR's common stock at a discount to the average market price at the end of the last trading day of each month.
+The ESPP enables eligible employees to purchase NCR's common stock at a discount to the average of the highest and lowest sale prices on the last trading day of each month.
 In 2006, the ESPP discount was reduced from 15% to 5% of the average market price.
 As a result, this plan is considered non-compensatory in accordance with SFAS 123R.
 Employees may authorize payroll deductions of up to 10% of eligible compensation for common stock purchases.
-Employees purchased approximately 0.2 million shares in the first six months of 2006 and 0.4 million shares in the first six months of 2005 of NCR common stock for approximately \$8 million in 2006 and \$11 million in 2005.
-As of June 30, 2006, approximately 16 million shares were authorized and 1.8 million shares were available for purchase under this plan.
+Employees purchased 0.3 million shares of NCR Common Stock in the first nine months of 2006 for approximately \$12 million, compared to 0.5 million shares purchased in the comparable 2005 period for \$16 million.
+As of September 30, 2006, approximately 16 million shares were authorized and 1.7 million shares were available for purchase under this plan.
 On April 26, 2006, NCR's stockholders approved a new Employee Stock Purchase Plan, which will become effective on January 1, 2007.